 - Find a local company with relevant experience and skills.

 How to set up a remote distributed team?

-At Binariks, we know how to build a software development team and organize offshore team management.
+At Binariks, we know how to build and manage a software development team and organize offshore team management.
 It takes around five steps from voicing the requirements to starting work.